CesiumGS/3d-tiles/README.md

 The optional `viewerRequestVolume` property (not shown above) defines a volume, using the same schema as `boundingVolume`, that the viewer must be inside of before the tile's content will be requested and before the tile will be refined based on `geometricError`.
 See the [Viewer request volume](#viewer-request-volume) section.

-The `refine` property is a string that is either `"REPLACE"` for replacement refinement or `"ADD"` for additive refinement.
+The `refine` property is a string that is either `"REPLACE"` for replacement refinement or `"ADD"` for additive refinement, see [Refinement](#refinement).
 It is required for the root tile of a tileset; it is optional for all other tiles.
-When `refine` is omitted, it is inherited from the parent tile.
+A tileset can use any combination of additive and replacement refinement.
+When the `refine` property is omitted, it is inherited from the parent tile.

-The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.url` is a string that points to the tile's contents with an absolute or relative uri.
-In the example above, the url, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [Roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).
+The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.uri` is a string that points to the tile's contents with an absolute or relative uri.
+In the example above, the uri, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [Roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).

 The uri can be another tileset JSON to create a tileset of tilesets.
 See [External tilesets](#external-tilesets).

-A file extension is not required for `content.url`.
+A file extension is not required for `content.uri`.
 A content's [tile format](#tile-formats) can be identified by the `magic` field in its header, or else as an external tileset if the content is JSON.

 The `content.boundingVolume` property defines an optional [bounding volume](#bounding-volumes) similar to the top-level `boundingVolume` property.
 But unlike the top-level `boundingVolume` property, `content.boundingVolume` is a tightly fit bounding volume enclosing just the tile's contents.  `boundingVolume` provides spatial coherence and `content.boundingVolume` enables tight view frustum culling.
 When it is not defined, the tile's bounding volume is still used for culling (see [Grids](#grids)).